-Print Materials Report all operating expenditures for the following print materials: books, serial back files, current serial subscriptions, government documents, and any other print acquisitions.

-354 Electronic Materials Expenditures

-Report all operating expenditures for electronic (digital) materials.
-Types of electronic materials include e-books. audio and video downloadables, e-serials (including journals), government documents, databases (including locally mounted, full text or not), electronic files, reference tools, scores, maps, or pictures in electronic or digital format, including materials digitized by the library.
+353 Print Materials Expenditures Report all operating expenditures for the following print materials: books, current serial subscriptions, government documents, and any other print acquisitions.
+354 Electronic Materials Expenditures Report all operating expenditures for electronic (digital) materials.
+Types of electronic materials include e-books, audio and video downloadables, e-serials (including journals), government documents, databases (including locally mounted, full text or not), electronic files, reference tools, scores, maps, or pictures in electronic or digital format, including materials digitized by the library.
 Electronic materials can be distributed on magnetic tape, diskettes, computer software, CD-ROM, or other portable digital carrier, and can be accessed via a computer, via access to the Internet, or by using an e-book reader.
 Include expenditures for materials held locally and for remote materials for which permanent or temporary access rights have been acquired.
 Include expenditures for database licenses.
-[Note: Based on ISO 2789 definition.1

-Note: Expenditures for computer software used to support library operations or to link to external networks, including the Internet, are reported under Other Operating Expenditures (data element #357).
+[Note: Based on ISO 2789 definition.] external networks, including the Internet, are reported under Other Operating Expenditures (data element #357).
+355 Other Materials Expenditures Report all operating expenditures for other materials, such as microform, audio and video physical units, DVD, and materials in new formats.
+356 Total Collection Expenditures This is the sum of Print Materials Expenditures, Electronic Materials Expenditures, and Other Materials Expenditures (data elements #353, #354, and #355).
+357 Other Operating Expenditures This includes all expenditures other than those reported for Total Staff Expenditures (data element #352) and Total Collection Expenditures (data element #356).
+Note: Include expenses such as binding, supplies, repair or replacement of existing furnishings and equipment; and costs of computer hardware and software used to support library operations or to link to external networks, including the Internet.
+Report contracts for services, such as costs of operating and maintaining physical facilities, and fees paid to a consultant, auditor, architect, attorney, etc. 358 Total Operating Expenditures This is the sum of Total Staff Expenditures, Total Collection Expenditures, and Other Operating Expenditures (data elements #352, #356, and #357).